publicdocs/uscode/assets/md/titles/usc51/us/usc/t51/stV/ch501/schIII/m__us_usc_t51_s50131.md

     (a)  __In General__  __.—__

-    Except as otherwise provided in this section, the Federal Government shall acquire space transportation services from United States commercial providers whenever such services are required in the course of its activities.
+    Except as otherwise provided in this section or in section 70102, the Federal Government shall acquire space transportation services from United States commercial providers whenever such services are required in the course of its activities.
 To the maximum extent practicable, the Federal Government shall plan missions to accommodate the space transportation services capabilities of United States commercial providers.

     (b)  __Exceptions__  __.—__